Metrink/new-haven-startup-tour-site/README.md

-new-haven-startup-tour-site
+New Haven Startup Tour Site
 ===========================

-The New Haven Startup Tour website
+This repository contains the code for the New Haven Startup Tour website: www.newhavenstartuptour.com

+If you'd like to contribute/change, please fork the repository, make changes, then file a pull request.